 Please note, food and beverages are not served in the Secret Room, but you are welcome to climb the ladder to access the intimate, unique experience.

-Main Deck Dining
+New Deck Dining

 Overlooking the Fox River, our largest seating area and the home of PortEdward’s famous Friday Night International Seafood & Sushi Buffet and Award-Winning Sunday Champagne Brunch Buffet.

-As you enter the ramp to the to the main deck are a pair of ship’s binnacles manufactured by Kelvin Bottomly & Baird Ltd, Glasgow, London, circa 1935.
+As you enter the ramp to the to the New Deck are a pair of ship’s binnacles manufactured by Kelvin Bottomly & Baird Ltd, Glasgow, London, circa 1935.
 The binnacle houses the ship’s compass with a magnetic needle turning freely and pointing to the magnetic north.
 The two metal balls on the side of the binnacle red (left) port and green (right) starboard adjust for magnetic error compensating for the ship’s metal anchor, fasteners, cleats and other metals that could interfere with navigation.
 In the corner of the main deck is the engine room telegraph from the famous English passenger ship, Queen Mary.
 The telegraph was in the ship’s pilot house and chain driven to the telegraph in the engine room which would respond to the directions given by the officers in the pilot house.
 On the wall is a display of Nantucket whaling harpoons and lances near Ed Wolowiec’s original painting, titled Hauling In The Nets.
 Above is a display of authentic wooden lobster traps, circa 1960, donated by a retired lobster fisherman that Port Edward had done business for years.
 Behind the lobster traps is a wooden roof gutter from an old house that was torn down across the street.
 During World War II, all metals were directed to the war effort to build tanks, ammunition, aircraft and military equipment home building supplies were made of wood where possible.

 Surrounded by floor-to-ceiling windows providing a spectacular panoramic view of the Fox River, the Salem Lounge was inspired by the House of Seven Gables in Salem, Massachusetts.
 Salem’s obsession with witchcraft motivated the building of secret rooms to provide safety for the owner’s sisters hiding from hysterical “witch hunters”.
 There are also three dormer windows nearby containing stained glass designed by Edward and skillfully crafted by a notable master, Art Nesser.
 As you enter the lounge from the lobby an original 1920’s windmill sits on your right.
 On the starboard side of the lounge is the Old Salem Shanty (the crew calls this area the OSS) with tables made of hatch-covers from WWII “Liberty” ships and the seating fashioned from old church pews.
 Along the wall are authentic ship carpenter’s tools with old metal flare guns separating the booths.
 Look high up above and there rests an old sign of King Neptune imported from England.
 A glass cased ship model, brass portholes, and a ship’s telegraph are hung from the ceiling, further enhancing the lounge.